dragon90o/bodediagram_final/README.md

 # Requirements for compiling the project

-## It is recommended to have Qt version 6.7.3 installed along with the Eigen library.
+## This project is compiled using qmake.
+It is recommended to have Qt version 6.7.3 installed along with the Eigen library.
 ## This project was developed on Windows.
 If compiling on a different operating system,
 ## please verify the directory structure on bodeDiagram_Final.pro and ensure the Eigen include paths are correctly configured.